You might want to take an extra sip of coffee before you read the next paragraph about content vs. content marketing.

 Those three habits both make the creation process more difficult and lead to strictly informative content.

-However, if the goal is content marketing, the content creator’s intention shifts to serving their target audience.
+However, if the goal is content marketing, the writer’s intention shifts to serving their target audience.

 - They want to help by publishing on a regular schedule.